Working from home for your second job

 How to Start a Second Income Stream

-According to News.com.au, more than 760,000 Australians hold a second job.
+Research shows that having second jobs is on the rise in Australia with approximately 900,000 people with multiple incomes.
 Having a second income stream can help you pay off debt like small personal loans, save for a big purchase or figure out if a venture is worth pursuing full-time.

 In this day and age, there are so many ways you can make extra cash.
 Some of them can even be 100% online!
 But where do you start and what are all the things you need to consider before creating a second stream of income?
 We’ve got you covered.
-Read on to learn how to start a second income stream.
+Read on to learn how to start making a second income.

 1. Look for something different from your day job